Salvatore Martinez: Positions and main activities

 On the occasion of the centenary of "Appello ai liberi e forti" (Appeal to the free and strong) (18 January 2019), initiatives are planned to remember and celebrate the spiritual, human, cultural and political heritage of the thought of don Luigi Sturzo.
 In particular, an International Conference in Caltagirone, on April 12–14, to review the relevance of the 12 explanatory points of the Appeal.

-Since April 2016 he is President of the Association "Laudato si" for the national project "Lab.Ora.
+Since April 2016, he is President of the Association "Laudato si" for the national project "Lab.Ora".
 A thousand youth for a leadership of service".
 The Initiative represents a response implementing the appeal of Pope Francis to Christians present at the V National Ecclesial Convention, of Florence 2015.
-It is an innovative and systemic, interdisciplinary format open to international developments and collaborations, which brings together an expert and representative group of laypeople, ecclesiastics and academics who have decided to get involved in a free and generous personal testimony at the service of young people who distinguish themselves in local communities, for the creation of a new generation of leaders and for their new social and political leadership in Italy, in a special way through innovation in giving value to local resources.
+It is an innovative and systemic, interdisciplinary format open to international developments and collaborations, which brings together an expert and representative group of lay-people, ecclesiastics and academics who have decided to get involved in a free and generous personal testimony at the service of young people who distinguish themselves in local communities, for the creation of a new generation of leaders and for their new social and political leadership in Italy, in a special way through innovation in giving value to local resources.

 As part of the initiatives promoted by the Association, on December 7, 2018, in Rome, at the Parco Tirreno Residence, a Conference was held on the subject "Physiology of a crisis.
 A systemic response".
 Numerous young adults participated, who had taken earlier taken part in the Lab.Ora schools held in Campania; Piedmont-Valle D'Aosta-Liguria; Sicily; and Emilia Romagna- Marche.
 Authoritative speakers intervened with their contributions.

 From September 22 to October 5, 2019, he was on mission to China, which included diplomatic meetings with local authorities, inter-religious dialogue and formation reserved for some ecclesial communities.
 In particular, at the invitation of the Venerable Shi Yong Xin, 30th Abbot of the Temple of Shaolin, a culture recognized in 2010 by UNESCO, as World Cultural Heritage.
 During the mission, at the suggestion of Bishop Sun Jigen, he coordinated the formation for priests, religious and laity in the Diocese of Handan, the main Center of study of the Christian faith for the whole of China.